-According to U.S. immigration law, a person who has been previously deported is legally barred from entering the United States unless the person obtained formal permission beforehand.
-Those who enter the United States after being issued a “final order of removal” may be charged with the federal crime of “illegal reentry.”
-While most immigration violations are considered infractions of civil, rather than criminal law, the federal crime of illegal reentry is a notable exception punishable by up to two years in federal prison.
+According to U.S. immigration law, a person who has been previously deported is legally barred from entering the United States unless the person obtains formal permission beforehand.
+Those who enter the United States after being issued a final order of removal may be charged with the federal crime of illegal reentry.
+While most immigration violations are considered infractions of civil, rather than criminal law, the federal crime of illegal reentry is a notable exception.

 If convicted of illegal reentry, your partner generally will serve a mandatory prison sentence without the possibility of being released on probation.
 The length of the prison sentence may vary between six months and two years, with longer sentences generally imposed on those immigrants with a history of criminal convictions or prior illegal reentries.
 There is no certainty that your partner would be prosecuted for illegal reentry, but it is a real possibility.
-Recent ICE directives suggest that federal prosecutors are more likely to bring illegal reentry charges also against those immigrants who either have a history of criminal convictions or prior illegal reentries.
 Currently, illegal re-entry is the most commonly prosecuted crime in federal court.

 My partner has served a six month sentence in federal prison after being convicted of illegal reentry.
 What happens next?

 Upon completion of your partner’s sentence for illegal reentry, your partner is subject to mandatory detention, and will likely be taken into immigration custody.
-Your partner will likely be subjected to expedited removal proceedings, which means that an immigration official will take steps to automatically deport him based on his prior removal order without having the case heard by an immigration judge.
-The expedited removal process, which is sometimes also called reinstatement of removal, means that except in limited circumstances, your partner can be deported without the chance to legally object to the deportation.
+Your partner will likely be subjected to expedited removal proceedings, which means that an immigration official will take steps to deport your partner automatically without having the case heard by an immigration judge.

-If your partner fears that he will be persecuted in his home country, he should express this fear to his deportation officer or other immigration official, and request a “reasonable fear” interview.
-If the immigration officials who conduct this interview are convinced that this fear is reasonable, your partner will be put into special removal proceedings in immigration court.
-At these proceedings, an immigration judge may consider your partner’s eligibility only for withholding of removal and relief under the Convention Against Torture.
-Note that under U.S. immigration law, an immigration judge may not consider an asylum claim from a person convicted of illegal reentry.
+If someone fears that they will be persecuted if they are deported, they should express this fear to his deportation officer or other immigration official and request a “reasonable fear” interview.
+If the immigration officials who conduct this interview are convinced that this fear is reasonable, the immigrant will be put into special removal proceedings in immigration court.
+At these proceedings, an immigration judge may consider the individual's eligibility for withholding of removal and relief under the Convention Against Torture, but not for asylum.